yochaigal/cairn/adventures/conversions/winters-daughter.md

 #### Floating Skeletons
 10 HP, 5 WIL, 8 STR, 13 DEX, claws (1d4)
 - Can fly and are unaffected by charms or mind control.
-- Any melee weapon that makes contact with the Skelton becomes momentarily weightless (next attack is _impaired_).
+- Any melee weapon that makes contact with the Skeleton becomes momentarily weightless (next attack is _impaired_).

 ### 9. Chapel of St. Sedge
 - Run as written.